 6. Running a company without CRM costs you real cash

 More administration only means less time for everything else.
-An effective sales team can produce a flood of information.
+But, on the other hand, an effective sales team can produce a flood of information.

-Salespeople are out on the road communicating with, meeting prospects, finding out valuable information and customers but all too frequently this knowledge gets collected in laptops, handwritten notes or inside the heads of your reps.
+Salespeople are out on the road communicating with, meeting prospects, finding out valuable information and customers.
+Still, all too frequently, this knowledge gets collected in laptops, handwritten notes, or inside the heads of your reps.

-Your consumers may be communicating you on a scale of several platforms including social media, email, or phone asking questions, contacting you about an issue, or following up on orders.
+Your consumers may be communicating with you on a scale of several platforms, including social media, email, or phone, asking questions, contacting you about an issue, or following up on orders.
 Without a general platform for customer communications, information can be lost or missed in the flood of data leading to an unsatisfactory or slow response.

-Also if you do entirely collect all this information, you are faced with the difficulty of making sense of it.
+Also, if you entirely collect all this information, you are faced with the difficulty of making sense of it.
 Obtaining knowledge could be fierce.

 Reports can be challenging to build, and they can waste precious selling time.
-Administrators can lose sight of what their companies are up to, which implies that they cannot allow the right maintenance at the right time while a loss of oversight can also happen in a lack of response from the team.
+Administrators can lose sight of what their companies are up to, which implies that they cannot allow the proper maintenance at the right time, while a loss of oversight can also happen in a lack of response from the team.